initgrep-com/initgrep.blog/_drafts/angular/Handling-side-effects-in-angular-ngrx.md

   )
   ```

-- The stream of actions is flattened and maped to  new observables using a RxJs flattening operators such as `MergeMap, concatMap, exhaustMap`.
+- The stream of actions is flattened and mapped to  new observables using a RxJs flattening operators such as `MergeMap, concatMap, exhaustMap`.
 At this point, the computation or external API calls are performed depending on the task.

   ```typescript
   () => this.actions$.pipe(